RedHatQE/python-moncov/README.md

 Notes
 -----
-* works in an best-effort service way
+* branch rates are a work-in-progress
+* in case of a race condition:
 * loosing line events is OK
 * double-counting line events is bad
-* moncov update creates a custom pivot to guard double counting
+* moncov reset creates a custom pivot to prevent double counting
-* when run for the first time (or after moncov drop) some events might be lost
+* some events might be lost because of the custom pivot election
-* systemd service present: moncov.service
-* rpm spec file present